rajgoel/course-scientific-programming/05-lecture/slides.md

 # Input and output

-==
+===

 ## Exchange formats

-Common text-based formats for input/output (I/O) of programs and for exchanging data between systems are:
+Common text-based formats for input and output of programs and for exchanging data between systems are:

 - CSV
 - JSON